apache/directory-fortress-core/README.txt

 - Local mode has been enabled on target machine.
 Local mode can be enabled by adding this property to build.properties: local.mode=true

-a. set JAVA_HOME per target machine
+a. set java home on target machine

-for example:
-# export JAVA_HOME=/opt/jdk1.7.0_10

-b. set ANT_HOME per target machine:

-for example:
-# export ANT_HOME=/home/user/apache-ant-1.8.2

-c. from the FORTRESS_HOME root folder, enter the following command:
+b. from the FORTRESS_HOME root folder, enter the following command:

 # $ANT_HOME/bin/ant dist